Take Me to the River

 “Well, I really enjoyed forgetting.
 When I first come to a place, I notice all the little details.
 I notice the way the sky looks, the colour of white paper, the way people walk, doorknobs, everything.
 Then I get used to the place and I don’t notice those things any more.
 So only by forgetting, can I see the place again as it really is.”

 That’s how it is for me coming back to Fremantle after being overseas.
-I did so much travelling that I forgot Fremantle…which enabled me to notice it once again.
+I did so much traveling that I forgot Fremantle…which enabled me to notice it once again.
 When I quoted David Byrne’s words to Matthew just now, he said “Well, that’s art.”